-To improve the instruction and student achievement at Northeast High School, it is important that staff see the connection between practice and learning and that avenues for implementation, practice, and fidelity be put in place to ensure capacity for sustaining what is learned and practiced in the 21st century learning environment beyond this three year grant cycle.
-Staff training in technology integration will be conducted in year 1 with plans for additional technology integration being implemented in year 2.
-This will include the purchase of Ipods, Ipads, and MacBooks in years 2 and 3.
+To improve the instruction and student achievement at Rutland High school, it is important that staff see the connection between practice and learning.
+Avenues for implementation, practice, and fidelity must be put in place to ensure capacity for sustaining what is learned and practiced in the 21st learning environment beyond this three year grant cycle.
+Staff training in technology integration will be conducted in Year 1 with plans for additional technology integration being implemented in Year 2.
+This will include the purchase of iPods, iPads, and MacBooks in years 2 and 3.